turingschool/front-end-curriculum/lessons/module-2/oop-1.md

 ---
-title: Intro to Object Oriented Programming
+title: Objects: literals, constructors, and `this`
-length: 60
+length: 180
-tags: javascript, objects, constructors, this, oop
+tags: javascript, objects, constructors, classes this, oop
 module: 2
 ---